xray-forge/stalker-xrf-engine/README.md

 ---

-## 📦 Main differences with original
+## 📦 Main differences from original

 The intention of this engine template is to allow easier mod development without introducing breaking changes to the original plot. <br/>
 Optimizations, quality and logics updates are welcome.